adityai/vim-advanced-cheatsheet/README.md

 ## Folding and unfolding

-In visual mode, select the lines of text to be folder, followed by zf to fold and zo to unfold
+In visual mode, select the lines of text to be folded, followed by zf to fold and zo to unfold

 # Saving a  workspace